-The STUDENT ORGANIZATIONS section of this website lists groups whose events and activities are funded by USG through the activity fee.
+The STUDENT ORGANIZATIONS whose events and activities are funded by USG through the activity fee.
 The student government operations and the benefits listed in the SERVICES section are funded through the fee as well.

 The USG Treasurer and the Budget Committee (consisting of the Vice Treasurer and a number of USG Senators and advised by the USG Business Manager) assemble the annual budget every spring for the following school year.
 The proposed budget is voted on by the USG Senate in April.
 The budget must then be approved by the Buffalo State administration before funds are released.
 All individual expenditures during the year are approved by the Treasurer and a college designee.
 The SUNY Reserarch Foundation at Buffalo State acts as the fiscal agent overseeing USG's business transactions.

-USG officers (listed in the DIRECTORY section of this website) are required to spend a certain number of hours per week in the USG Offices in Campbell Student Union 402.
-You can visit USG in person or call 878-6701 to ask for the current hours of the officer you'd like to contact, and make an appointment to meet with that officer if you wish.
+USG officers are required to spend set numbers of hours per week in the USG Offices in Campbell Student Union 105H.
+You can visit USG in person or call 716-878-6701 to ask for the current hours of the officer you'd like to contact, and make an appointment to meet with that officer if you wish.

 Simply put: so we know who you are.

 The process confirms the group is active and puts the names and contact information of a group's officers, members, and advisors on record with the college and USG.
 Without a current registration on file, students claiming to represent a student group can be denied access campus rooms and facilities for events as well as the ability to spend their budget with USG.

 Congratulations on your new position!

 The first thing you should do is let us know who you are.
 Have your group file a new Organization Registration Form.
-(This is done on Bengal Connect at the beginning of the fall semester.
-If you need to re-register during the year contact the USG Business Office.)
 Registration will assure that USG and other campus offices will know that you officially represent your club.
 Next, read Article IX of the USG Constitution (it's on this web site in the USG Constitution section).
 The basic responsibilities are lined out there.
 They boil down to:

 The basic organizing is up to you.
-You'll need a well-defined purpose and a critical-mass of at least 13 students (so you can have three officers and 10 members) and a track record of events and activities to show your viability as a student group on campus.
+You'll need a well-defined purpose and the required number of members and a track record of events and activities to show your viability as a student group on campus.

 For further information on this see the Becoming a USG Organization section on this website.

-Not necessarily - being registered is NOT the same as being recognized by USG and vice-versa:
+No; being recognized by the college is NOT the same as being recognized by USG and vice-versa:

 • USG Recognition requires that the organization ia already recognized by the Student Leadership & Engagement Office, applications for USG recognition are reviewed by the USG Rules and Regulations Committee, and then the approval of the USG Senate.

 If your group is currently recognized by USG (see the two questions above) then you can qualify for funds from the Academic Assembly line.
 This is money specifically set aside for recognized organizations which don't have budgets of their own.
 You must apply for funds for a specific individual event or activity.
 The form, instructions, and guidelines for applying are all available at the USG Business Office.
 If your group is NOT recognized by USG the funds will not be available to you until you go through the recognition procedure.

 Additional sources of funding for on-campus events are the Grant Allocation Committee; Equity and Campus Diversity Grant and the Faculty Student Association Founders Fund.
 These are event-based grants with individual application procedures.

 The Media Sign (on the Campbell Student Union wall facing the Butler Library) was purchased by USG and is managed through the USG Business Office.
 Its purpose is to advertise on-campus events to students.
 All decisions on messages that appear on the sign are at the discretion of the USG Program Coordinator and Business Manager.